straburzynski/Campfire-Songbook/README.md

 ### Description

-Interactive songbook web based application for campfire events.
+Interactive songbook application for campfire events.
-It allows creating multiple sessions as host or join to existing one.
+It allows creating multiple sessions as a host or join existing ones.
-Host can choose and select a song which will be updated immediately on screen of joined people.
+The host can choose and select a song which will be updated immediately on a joined user's screen.

 ### Features

-- Lightweight and mobile UI friendly
+- Lightweight and mobile friendly
-- Built in database with stored songs
 - Filtering and sorting songs by author or title
 - Chord diagrams with guitar and ukulele
 - Searching and saving songs from the Internet